 Simple yet effective, and that includes the beat, this title says it all!

 Pay close attention and you'll notice the familiar sample that Jay-Z used at the beginning of his "Jockin Jay-Z" song from 2008.
 Run and DMC highlight everything in the case of a particular "dumb girl," and it's something that LL Cool J could've pulled off at the time too.
 Although you can say the song was kinda meant for laughs, there is a message here and it's definitely not lost.
 Oh yeah, WHO told Master P and Silkk Tha Shocker it was cool for them to remake this classic into that insipid "Thug Girl," smh?

 11. Son Of Byford

 12. Proud To Be Black

 This was DEFINITELY the album that "King Of Rock" should've been.
 If Run-DMC weren't household names before this album, they certainly were after its release.
-Although "Walk This Way" is what sold this album, if you will (reaching triple platinum), the surrounding material is great, especially "Peter Piper", "My Adidas", and "Dumb Girl".
+Although "Walk This Way" is what sold this album, (reaching triple platinum status), the surrounding material is great, especially "Peter Piper," "My Adidas," and "Dumb Girl."
 "Raising Hell" is a classic to be sure, and even though their debut will always receive the nod from me as their best album, this third one is a STRONG second.

 (A Deluxe Edition of this album was also released with 5 bonus tracks)